 Introducing Ko Chang

-With steep, jungle-covered peaks erupting from the sea, picturesque Ko Chang (Elephant Island) retains its remote and rugged spirit despite its current status as a package-tour resort akin to Phuket.
+With steep, jungle-covered peaks, picturesque Ko Chang (Elephant Island) retains its remote and rugged spirit despite its current status as a package-tour resort akin to Phuket.
 The island’s swathes of sand are girl-next-door pretty but not beauty-queen gorgeous.
 What it lacks in sand, it makes up for in an unlikely combination: accessible wilderness with a thriving party scene.
 Convenient forays into a verdant jungle or underwater coral gardens can be enthusiastically toasted at one of Lonely Beach’s many beer and bucket parties.

-A little more than a decade ago, Ko Chang didn’t have 24-hour electricity, was still considered malarial, had few paved roads and fewer motorised vehicles.
-Today it is still a slog to get here, but there is a constant migration of visitors: Russian package tourists, Cambodia-bound backpackers and beach-hopping couples funnelling through to more remote islands in the Mu Ko Chang National Marine Park.
-Along the populous west coast are virtual mini-cities with a standard of living that has noticeably outpaced the island’s infrastructure, a common problem on many Thai islands: Ko Chang struggles to provide decent sanitation and alternative means of transport to an ever-expanding nonresident population.
+A little more than a decade ago, Ko Chang didn’t have 24-hour electricity, was still considered malarial, had few paved roads and only a handful of motorised vehicles.
+Today, it is still a slog to get here, but there is a constant migration of visitors: Russian package tourists, Cambodia-bound backpackers and beach-hopping couples funnelling through to more remote islands in the Mu Ko Chang National Marine Park.
+Along the populous west coast are virtual mini-cities with a standard of living that has noticeably outpaced the island’s infrastructure, a common problem on many Thai islands.
+Ko Chang struggles to provide decent sanitation and alternative means of transport to an ever-expanding nonresident population.